 Here’s how you claim this valuable credit and how much it’s worth.

 Who Can Claim the Child Tax Credit

 The child tax credit (CTC) is worth up to $2,000 per child who meets the following requirements:

-- Is a son, daughter, stepchild, eligible foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of these — for example, your grandchild, niece, or nephew
+- Is a son, daughter, stepchild, adopted child, eligible foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of these — for example, your grandchild, niece, or nephew

 - Is under the age of 17 at the end of the tax year